SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Add Projection 2](./img/Ex3_Add_Projection2.png)

-1. Now that we have created a projection with its own input parameters and filter, this projection acts as our data source rather than the raw data from the underlying database table.

-    Select the "Mapping" tab at the top of the projection editor.
-We can now see that our new `Projection_1` is listed as a data source.
-Drag the entire projection onto the Output Columns area.
+1. Click on the main Projection and select the "Mapping" tab at the top of the detail pane.

+    Notice that `Projection_1` is now the data source rather than the underlying database table.
+This means that we are now looking at only those fields that have been "projected" from the underlying database table through whatever rules and conditions exist in `Projection_1`.
+In this case, we are looking at all the fields from the table, but in general, a projection is the place where you customised how the data in a table is to be through the calculation view.

+    Drag all of `Projection_1` onto the Output Columns area.

     ![Add Projection Mapping - Before](./img/Ex3_Add_Projection_Mapping_Before.png)